AI UX Design: Non-Traditional UX design process for AI products

 • and query expansion.

-With an utilization of AI, it is made possible to understand user intention by classifying use cases and scenarios pre-populated in our machine learning model.
-By analyzing natural language, sentiment, and user context, we can classify and refine user inquiries to provide highly personalized outputs as a ready-made solution rather than a bunch of search results.
+With AI in the mix, we can decode user intent by classifying use cases and scenarios pre-trained in our machine learning model.
+By analyzing natural language, sentiment, and user context, we refine inquiries to deliver hyper-personalized, ready-made solutions—rather than just a flood of search results.

 Simplified visualization of use scenario tree of variations